verityj/verityj.github.io/nostr-news-feeds.md

 title: A curated list of Nostr news feeds
 ---

-A list of RSS aggregators for the press sites that we can follow on Nostr
+A list of RSS aggregators for the press sites that we can follow on Nostr.

+> _Note:_ add relay **wss://rsslay.nostr.moe** to make sure you reach some of the below RSS feeds (source: [RSSLay]).

 ![stars](https://img.shields.io/github/stars/verityj/verityj.github.io.svg?style=social)
 {: .text-right }